lwvmobile/dsd-fme/README.md

 With the implementation of the XDMA decoder class (default decoder), the CLI switches for DMR Stereo has been repurposed. -T option will now open a per call wav file saving when used with NCurses Terminal, otherwise it will write wav files to slot 1 and slot 2 wav files.

-Anybody using `dsd-fme -fr -T` ...... should now just use `dsd-fme -ft` instead!!
+Anybody using `dsd-fme -fr -T` ...... should now just use `dsd-fme -ft` instead!

 To see the up to date CLI options, please look at the help options with the -h CLI option.